Incentives and Programs

 Local Incentives

 The City of Oshawa has a rich history of involvement in efforts to improve the community.
-These community improvement incentives, approved by the Province of Ontario, are just way that Oshawa works with private sector partners to re-invest in our great city.
+These community improvement incentives, approved by the Province of Ontario, are just another way that Oshawa works with private sector partners to re-invest in our great city.

 Downtown Development Charges